-It could be only by the union of the rarest qualities of heart and mind, that the princess of so small a state could succeed in assembling around in any cotemporary court, whatever were its power or splendour.
+It could be only by the union of the rarest qualities of heart and mind, that the princess of so small a state could succeed in assembling around her more distinguished men than were to be found in any cotemporary court, whatever were its power or splendour.
 That her personal character contributed more to this than her rank or station, is proved by the circumstance that she continued to be surrounded by the same persons after she had resigned the government into the hands of her son, in 1775.
 Her palace at Weimar, her country houses at Tieffurth and Ettersburg, never ceased to be the rendezvous of literary men and travellers of merit.